waejay/devon-tour-guide/README.md

 # How to Run

-The launch file will execute three ROS commands and a Python script that will serve the main functions of the P2P guide and Tour guide.
+The launch file (`/launch/turtlebot_stage.launch` or `roslaunch devon_tour_guide turtlebot_stage.launch`) will execute three ROS commands and a Python script that will serve the main functions of the P2P guide and Tour guide.
 These commands are (in order):